BarganDiana20/ConicSectionGrapher/README.md

 # Project ConicSectionGrapher in Java
-A Java program should be written to graphically draw the conic of the general equation:
+Create a Java program that draws the conic graph of the general equation:

 a₁₁x² + 2a₁₂xy + a₂₂y² + 2a₁₃x + 2a₂₃y + a₃₃ = 0